 In order to continue to work in a GPDR compliant manner we request that large bundles are not sent to us by post and are instead scanned as set out above.

-As above, an appointment for an MLR assessment may only be made upon receipt of the required documentation.
+An appointment for a Medico-Legal Report assessment may only be made upon receipt of the required documentation.
 The instructing party is responsible for explaining to their client the purpose of the appointment to ensure they are aware of what this entails and why they are being assessed.

 Upon prior request, a “chaperone” may be available to attend all or part of the examination.
 The instructing party has the responsibility to discuss this with the client in advance of any appointment, if advised to do so by the Foundation.